nodejs/TSC/Streaming/Setting-Up-Open-Brodcaster-Software.md

 ##### OBS (Open Broadcaster Software)

-OBS is a free, open-source encoder.
+OBS is a free, open-source video encoder.
 This guide will focus on it.
 OBS can be downloaded from https://obsproject.com/ and its repo is at https://github.com/jp9000/obs-studio.